Doing Right By Data – Leveraging Data To Bring Real Benefits to Consumers, Not Treat Them Like Products for Advertisers

 “What consumers need to know is, there’s more to mobile sensor data than merely leveraging it to serve a promotional offer for discounted coffee the next time they’re near a coffee shop.”

-Here are ways mobile sensor data is being utilised beyond advertising to improve people’s lives.
-And all of this can be done while safeguarding consumer privacy by combining first party business models, transparency and advances in edge computing.
+Here are ways mobile sensor data is being utilized beyond advertising to improve people’s lives.
+And all of this can be done while safeguarding consumer privacy by combining first-party business models, transparency and advances in edge computing.

-Sensor data from smartphones, wearables and connected health devices provide healthcare companies tremendous opportunities to derive better insights into patients’ real-time context and behaviours.
+Sensor data from smartphones, wearables and connected health devices provide healthcare companies with tremendous opportunities to derive better insights into patients’ real-time context and behaviors.
 When armed with greater patient context from motion data analysis, healthcare providers can know when it’s best to engage individuals and coach them toward healthier outcomes.
-For example, healthcare providers are leveraging motion data analysis to create more personalised smart alarms for medication adherence, develop tailored dietary plans that fit the users’ individual lifestyles, and determine what behaviours are causing certain health irregularities, then better inform patients how to avoid them.
+For example, healthcare providers are leveraging motion data analysis to create more personalized smart alarms for medication adherence, develop tailored dietary plans that fit the users’ individual lifestyles, and determine what behaviors are causing certain health irregularities, then better inform patients how to avoid them.
 Motion data analysis is also being used for chronic disease management and to coach smokers on how to quit smoking.

 Make roads safer and car insurance cheaper